 The golden eagle’s talons can grow up to 3 inches long!
 Being struck by these talons during a dive has been compared to being hit with a bullet!

 8.)
-Their nests are gigantic and can be as large as 5 – 6 feet across and 2+ feet deep; and are made of sticks, pieces of fencing, wires, and even bones.
+Their nests are gigantic and can be as large as 5 – 6 feet across and 2+ feet deep.
+They are made of sticks, pieces of fencing, wires, and even bones.
+That’s pretty metal, right there.
 They sometimes add scented leaves to help keep insect pests away.

 9.)
 The biggest nest on record, for a golden eagle measured 20 feet tall and 8.5 feet wide!